new color = #52bcd6, old color =

 What Do I Need to Submit my Setlist?

 The information needed to submit a setlist depends on the collection society, but you generally need the venue name, date of performance, and list of songs performed.
-Some collection societies require more details, so it’s important to know what the local society is where you’ll be performing and what is required for setlist submission.
+You can navigate to your PRO/CMO portal to see what information you'll need and to directly submit your setlist.

 Setlist Submission Timelines

 Deadlines vary, but you are generally required to submit a setlist within six months of your performance.
-Here at Songtrust, we encourage all creators to submit their setlists as soon as possible.
+We encourage all creators to submit their setlists as soon as possible.

 Outside the U.S., you can submit a setlist either before or after the show has taken place.
 If it's a major concert, the revenues linked to the specific event will typically be triggered for distribution once a setlist is received.
 Otherwise, the foreign society will hold onto these royalties until they receive setlists from an authoritative source (e.g., a concert promoter, artist, manager, venue, or the foreign PROs of members whose works were performed).